Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

-\begin{remark} Here and in the sequel, we treat $\tau_1$, $\tau_2$, and $r$ as constants, and concern ourselves primarily with the dependence of the error bounds and sample size requirements on $n$ and $K$.
-Note, however, that Condition~\ref{ass:RSC/RSS} is a statement about the empirical loss function $\Loss_n$, so the parameters $(\tau_1, \tau_2, r)$ could in principle also be functions of $n$.
+\begin{remark} Here and in the sequel, we treat $\tau_1$, $\tau_2$, and $r$ as constants, and only track the dependence of the error bounds and sample size requirements on $n$ and $K$.
+Note that Condition~\ref{ass:RSC/RSS} is a statement about the empirical loss function $\Loss_n$, so the parameters $(\tau_1, \tau_2, r)$ could in principle also be functions of $n$.
 However, in the $M$-estimation settings we consider, it can be shown that Condition~\ref{ass:RSC/RSS} holds with high probability for fixed values of $(\tau_1, \tau_2, r)$ when $n$ is sufficiently large, i.e., under the prescribed minimum sample size conditions appearing in the statements of the theorems.
 (For additional details, see the discussion in Section~\ref{SecExamples} below.) \end{remark}

+\begin{remark} It is standard in differential privacy to present convergence results in terms of the expected sub-optimality gap \citep{bassilyetal2014, bassilyetal2019,feldmanetal2020,songetal2021}, building on stochastic gradient descent analysis.
+Assuming strong convexity, the best results among them give, in our notation,

+Instead, Theorem \ref{thm:NGD} proves a sub-Gaussian deviation error of the last iterate by adapting \emph{gradient descent} analysis.
+This distinction is important for the following reasons: \begin{enumerate} \item Even assuming strong convexity, stochastic gradient descent cannot guarantee geometrically decaying sub-optimality gaps \cite[Theorem 2]{agarwaletal2012}.
+One can expect the slower convergence rate to carry over to noisy stochastic gradient descent.
+A central idea in our proof of Theorem \ref{thm:NGD} is to show that the geometric convergence of gradient descent is preserved for noisy iterates.
+Our analysis also bypasses the need to state convergence results in expectation.